UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

 • B96.2 – E. coli, if confirmed

-For a febrile urinary tract infection, it’s essential to document the presence of fever and related symptoms.
+For a febrile urinary tract infection, always document the presence of fever and related systemic symptoms.

 • P39.3 – Neonatal urinary tract infection